-Ninjascript is the comic-lettering font featured in Ninja Verses.
+Ninjascript is the comic-lettering font featured in Ninja Verses and the Decktet Book.
 It is designed to look hand-written without looking erratic.
 Five versions.
-Ninjascript Untercase includes a wide array of international characters.
+Some include international characters.

 Nutty Captain is the name of a drink, which really has nothing to do with the font.
 I scribbled out this swoopy, extravagant set in a frenzy of font esprit.
 It's caps, numerals, and some assorted punctuation.

 This font began as a scan of an alphabet drawn by the illustrator Maxfield Parrish.
 The original had neither an uppercase N, numerals, nor any punctuation besides a period and a comma.
 I extrapolated what the rest might look like, including a range of characters with diacritical marks.